 The Fund benefits from commitments by the European Investment Fund.
 Through these commitments, PGFF (Polish Growth Fund-of-Funds) (Polski Fundusz-Funduszy Wzrostu (“PFFW”) in Polish), an initiative created by cooperation between BGK – Bank Gospodarstwa Krajowego- and EIF is an indirect investor in the Fund.

 The EIF’s commitment also benefits from the financial backing of the European Union under the European Fund for Strategic Investments (“EFSI”), set up under the Investment Plan for Europe.
 Under this plan, the SME Equity Product Window targets financing to private equity funds supporting this part of the economy.
 The purpose of EFSI is to help support financing and implementing productive investments in the European Union and to ensure increased access to financing.
 The commitment to V4C Poland Plus was the first to be deployed by EIF under the EFSI.

-V4C and its partners were also the general partner and investment adviser to BCEF, formerly the Baring Central European Fund, which was raised in 2001 for investment across the region with €86m of capital.
+BCEF (formerly the Baring Central European Fund), was raised in 2001 for investments in Central & Eastern Europe.
+It had €86m of committed capital.
 BCEF targeted mid-market expansion capital investments in owner-led companies.
 The fund has been fully liquidated.

 V4C’s track record of investments also includes transactions completed by its Partners in their prior roles at the European Bank for Reconstruction and Development and The Riverside Company.